Kalamazoo Living HIstory Show -Dealer Information Page-

 SMOKING & ALCOHOLIC BEVERAGES

-The County Center Complex is a smoke free environment.
+The Expo Center Complex is a smoke free environment.
 Those wishing to smoke may do so outside by leaving and re-entering the building by one of the three main entrances only.
 No alcoholic beverages are allowed on the premises.

 SUNDAY CHURCH SERVICE